17 Oct The Forgotten Hour

 “Wha-How did you know?!”

 John removed the gloved fingers from his face and turned around.
-Standing in front of him was Anna, a girl whom he hadn’t seen in 5, long years.
+Standing in front of him was Anna, a girl whom he hadn’t seen in five long years.

-“Yeah well I got a week vacation so I came home.”
+“Yeah, well, I got a week of vacation so I came home.”

 “To be honest, you look like you need it.
 You look a lot older than I remember.
 How hard are they working you up there?”